-In addition to galactic cosmic rays, which are always present in the Earth's vicinity, sometimes sporadic solar energetic particle (SEP) events with a greatly enhanced flux of less energetic particles in the interplanetary medium also occur (e.g., Klecker et al., 2006).
+In addition to galactic cosmic rays, which are always present in the Earth's vicinity, sometimes sporadic solar energetic-particle (SEP) events with a greatly enhanced flux of less energetic particles in the interplanetary medium also occur (e.g., Klecker et al., 2006).
 Strong SEP events mostly originate from CME-related shocks propagating in the solar corona and interplanetary medium, that lead to effective bulk acceleration of charged particles (e.g., Cane and Lario, 2006).
 Although these particles are significantly less energetic than GCRs, they can occasionally be accelerated to an energy reaching up to several GeV, which is enough to initiate the atmospheric cascade.
 Peak intensity of SEP flux can be very high, up to 10^4 particles (with energy > 30 MeV) per cm2 per second.
-In fact, the long-term average flux (or fluence) of SEP is mostly defined by rare major events, which occur one to two times per solar cycle, with only minor contributions from a large number of weak events (Shea and Smart, 1990, 2002).
-As an example, energy spectra of GCR and SEP are shown in Figure 21 for the day of January 20, 2005, when an extreme SEP event took place.
+In fact, the long-term average flux (or fluence) of SEP is mostly defined by rare major events, which occur a few times per solar cycle, with only minor contributions from a large number of weak events (Shea and Smart, 1990, 2002).
+As an example, energy spectra of GCR and SEP are shown in Figure 24 for the day of January 20, 2005, when an extreme SEP event took place.
 Such SEPs dominate the low-energy section of cosmic rays (below hundreds of MeV of a particle's kinetic energy), which is crucial for the radiation environment, and play an important role in solar-terrestrial relations.
 For many reasons it is important to know the variations of SEPs on long-term scales.

-Figure 21: Daily fluence of solar energetic particles (dashed curve) and galactic cosmic rays for the day of January 20, 2005.
-Open circles represent space-borne measurements (Mewaldt, 2006).
+Figure 24: Daily fluence of solar energetic particles (dashed curve - Tylka and Dietrich, 2009) and galactic cosmic rays (solid curve) for the day of January 20, 2005.
+Open circles represent space-borne measurements (Mewaldt, 2006; Mewaldt et al., 2012).

 It is not straightforward to evaluate the average SEP flux even for the modern instrumental epoch of direct space-borne measurements (e.g., Mewaldt et al., 2007).
-For example, estimates for the average flux of SEPs with an energy above 30 MeV (called F{30} henceforth) for individual cycles may vary by an order of magnitude, from 8 cm-2 s-1 for cycle 21 up to 60 cm-2 s-1 for cycle 19 (Smart and Shea, 2002).
+For example, estimates for the average flux of SEPs with an energy above 30 MeV (called f{30} henceforth) for individual cycles may vary by an order of magnitude, from $10 \text{ cm}^{-2} \text{ s}^{-1}$ for cycle 21 up to $70 \text{ cm}^{-2} \text{ s}^{-1}$ for cycle 19 (Reedy, 2012).
 Moreover, estimates of the SEP flux were quite uncertain during the earlier years of space-borne measurements because of two effects, which are hard to account for (e.g., Reeves et al., 1992; Tylka et al., 1997).
 One is related to the very high flux intensities of SEPs during the peak phase of events, when a detector can be saturated because of the dead-time effect (the maximum trigger rate of the detector is exceeded).
-The other is related to events with high energy solar particles, which can penetrate into the detector through the walls of the collimator or the detector, leading to an enhanced effective acceptance cone with respect to the "expected"
+The other is related to events with high energy solar particles, which can penetrate into the detector through the walls of the collimator or the detector, leading to an enhanced effective acceptance cone with respect to the "expected" one.

-one.
 Since the SEP fluence is defined by major events, these effects may lead to an underestimate of the average flux of SEPs.
 The modern generation of detectors are better suited for measuring high fluxes.
-The average F{30} flux for the last five solar cycles (1954-2006) is estimated at about $35 \text{ cm}^{-2} \text{ s}^{-1}$ (Smart and Shea, 2002; Shea et al., 2006).
+The average f{30} flux for the last five solar cycles (1954-2006) is estimated at about $35 \text{ cm}^{-2} \text{ s}^{-1}$ (Smart and Shea, 2002; Shea et al., 2006).